rnorth/testcontainers-java/docs/supported_docker_environment/continuous_integration/gitlab_ci.md

 # GitLab CI

-In order to use Testcontainers in a Gitlab CI pipeline, you need to run the job as a Docker container (see [Running inside Docker](../usage/inside_docker.md)).
+In order to use Testcontainers in a Gitlab CI pipeline, you need to run the job as a Docker container (see [Patterns for running inside Docker](dind_patterns.md)).
 So edit your `.gitlab-ci.yml` to include the [Docker-In-Docker service](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-executor) (`docker:dind`) and set the `DOCKER_HOST` variable to `tcp://docker:2375`.

 Here is a sample `.gitlab-ci.yml` that executes test with gradle: